jpablobr/Kharites-tools/README.markdown

 Enter `Kharites`

-StaticMatic will set up a basic site structure for you with this command:
+Kharites will set up a basic site structure for you with this command:

     kharites generate <article>